Airway Management in the Obese

 Help from other anaesthetists and theatre team members arrived and the patient was immediately re-intubated and regained cardiac output with an adrenaline bolus.
 She was transferred to Intensive Care Unit where she was extubated successfully one hour later.

-Patients with obesity rapidly and dramatically desaturate and rescue techniques are more likely to fail.
+Obese patients rapidly and dramatically desaturate and rescue techniques are more likely to fail.
 Vigilance is required and adequate support needs to be available at all stages of management of these difficult patients, for whom it is even more important to get airway management right first time.

 We have already explored the 4th National Audit Project (NAP4) several times during this course.
 Obese and morbidly obese patients featured highly.
 They were twice as likely to have a major airway complication, increasing to four times the risk in the severely obese.
 This can result in serious morbidity or mortality.
 The report suggested that contributing factors were failure to recognize obesity as a risk factor in airway management and the failure of standard rescue techniques.